-1.10 Cubic capacity:
+1.10 Engine cubic capacity:

 The volume swept in the cylinders of the engine by the movement of the pistons.
 This volume shall be expressed in cubic centimetres.
 In calculating engine cubic capacity, the number Pi shall be 3.1416.